Greentree/McKenna Watershed Study

 For more information, please see the Flash Flooding Story Map. *Note: Please view the story map using Firefox or Google Chrome browsers.
 Story maps are not viewable with Internet Explorer.

 The Greentree/McKenna watershed drains to the south toward the Upper Badger Mill Creek ponds near Prairie Ridge Park.

 The study is beginning Fall 2019 and is expected to take over 18 months.
 During this time, the city will look at watersheds as a whole to make sure solving a flooding problem upstream won’t push more water downstream and cause more flooding.

 Public Information Meetings

-The first public information meeting for this watershed is scheduled for Oct.23, 2019.
-The meeting is scheduled from 6:30-8:30 p.m., at the Elver Park Neighborhood Center, 1201 McKenna Blvd., Madison, WI 53719.
+The first public information meeting for this watershed was held on Oct.23, 2019 from 6:30-8:30 p.m., at the Elver Park Neighborhood Center, 1201 McKenna Blvd., Madison, WI 53719.

 Watershed Study Information

 To learn more about flash flooding and why the City is completing a watershed study in this area please visit: Flash Flooding Resilience Story Map. *Note: Please view the story map using Firefox or Google Chrome browsers.
 Story maps are not viewable with Internet Explorer.

 Listen to a presentation about the City's watershed studies at: Watershed Studies 2019 Audio Presentation.